szabgab/perlmaven.com/sites/en/pages/from-cgi-to-psgi-and-starman.md

 there are a lot of benefits in moving to some of the new frameworks such as [Perl Dancer](/dancer) or [Mojolicious](/mojolicious).

 However that move might need a lot of changes to the code-base.
 An intermediate step, that can often be enough to reap a lot of the benefits, is to move to Plack/PSGI.
-That will make the code easier to test and it can be served by an application server such as <b> Starman</b>.
+That will make the code easier to test and it can be served by an application server such as ** Starman**.

 In this article we take a simple CGI script and we'll convert it to use Plack/PSGI.
 We also demonstrate how the old script runs as a plain CGI script, and how the new version can run both as a CGI script and loaded by the application server.